Through 2023 and 2024, we're taking our work across North America.

 This free workshop used a combination of writing, vocal work, and movement-based techniques.

-In addition to these events, we offered a variety of professional development workshop in the greater Baltimore area.
+In addition to these events, we offered a variety of professional development workshops in the greater Baltimore area.

 Our partners include: Na'aleh: The Hub for Leadership Learning, Jewish Community Center of Greater Baltimore, the Jewish Museum of Maryland, and Lillian and Albert Small Captial Jewish Museum.
 This residency is made possible in part by a grant from The Covenant Foundation.